 Online attendance is monitored.
 It is the student's responsibility to withdraw from the class if he/she does not wish to continue enrollment.
-Those who do not complete any work from Lesson 1 by the deadline will be dropped from the course.
+Those who do not complete any work by the end of the first week of the course may be dropped from the course.